modernweb-dev/web/docs/index.md

   [
     {
       header: Work with the browser,
-      text: 'In close union with the browser you can archive more, faster, with less bloat and fewer dependencies.', },
+      text: 'In close union with the browser, you can achieve more, faster, with less bloat and fewer dependencies.', },
     {
       header: Future Proof,
-      text: The web never breaks - that's it's promise.
+      text: The web never breaks - that's its promise.
 Learn to use what the web offers to improve your code., },
     {
       header: Less Tooling,